Accommodation, Holiday Caravans, Events, fetes and festavals. Maps for ourists. Camp sites.

 Lustleigh This picturesque village is tucked along the eastern foothills of Dartmoor.
 Savour lunch outside The Cleave pub next to the village cricket field.

 Mary Tavy It owes much of its character to history.
 At one time, the largest copper mine is Wheel Friendship, was on Mary Tavy.
-There is a post office shop, with a quirky in that the entrance is via the back door!
+There is a post office shop, with a quirk in that the entrance is via the back door!

 Moretonhampstead is one of Dartmoor’s main centres for art with a thriving community of craftsmen artists, potters and blacksmith whose talents can be viewed in local studios as well as a prestigious gallery.
 A recent public art project has transformed the town with its life sculptures of Dartmoor ponies that children love to ride and a vibrant mosaic snail that wends it way towards the parish church.